Delray Beach’s registered voters will be able to cast their vote for who they want to see fill two seats on the city commission.

 How do you approach the relationship you will have as a commissioner with city staff?

 We have printed their answers as provided.
-This month we will feature candidates running for Seat 2.
-Next month we will feature Seat 4 responses.
-We will list responses incumbent and the challengers in alphabetical order.
+This month we will feature candidates running for Seat 4 responses.
+If you missed it, we featured Seat 2 in our February edition.
+We will list responses incumbent first followed by the challengers in alphabetical order.